 - Bibliographic knowledge (the identity(s) of the inventors, who owns the patent, and the application submission date)

 - References that have been cited within the utility

 - A list of the entire claims of the patent.

 A replica of the complete patent, with drawings, can be seen by choosing “Images” on the information sheet.

 With the intention to view these records, your computer should have a browser plug-in, just like those required to view PDF records data.
 The flexibility to view and print full patent pictures is a good time and money saver, as the results previous to searches available on the USPTO web site, copies of patents needed to be ordered (and paid for) from libraries or industrial companies.
 In many instances, nonetheless, a patent number will not be accessible.

 If you need help with doing a patent search by name, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.